 Yap Day with yap divers…

-Diving and Culture - all in a morning.
-Your dive schedule is broken up so that you don't miss the celebration.
+Yap Day is a unique cultural and big animal diving experience in one package– your dive schedule is planned so that you don’t miss the celebration.

 The package includes eco tours and special inclusions, such as lunches served in a village between dives, as well as a private beach party.

 Yap Day is the best big animal diving and cultural experience Yap has to offer.

 The manta mating dance photos were taken during the Yap Day 2015 package.

 Get up close and personal with some of the friendliest rays on the planet who glide over the head’s of divers all Winter long.

 The Winter diving offers excellent cuttlefish encounters in mating pairs as well as year-round shark experiences and macro / critter diving.
 Our mating Mandarinfish dives happen every day at sunset.

 We are typically full for Yap Day, we encourage you to confirm your reservation with extra lead time to ensure availability.
 Please email firstname.lastname@example.org for more information and travel assistance, receive FREE routes, prices and stops from your door to ours.